LearnCube/insights-client/README.md

 - Replace the user data in the `index.html` file with user data of a teacher or admin.

-  ***Note: This does not have to match the user data in your `.env` file.
-All your insights users will access the classroom using your LearnCube account details.***
   ```html
       <div id="insights-client"></div>
       <link rel="stylesheet" type="text/css" href="https://static.learncube.net/client/reporting.css">